 Professional Development Opportunities

-The University Honors Program regularly partners with the Career Center to offer programs that will help you prepare for your future.
+The Honors College regularly partners with the Career Center to offer programs that will help you prepare for your future.
 We work with the Career Center to offer interactive workshops, designed intentionally with Honors students in mind, to help you build a resume, write a cover letter, prepare for interviewing, decide whether graduate school is for you, discover graduate school resources, apply for internships, network with professionals, etc.

 Sycamore Career Ready Certificate